DTAJ095/alx-system_engineering-devops/0x00-shell_basics/README.md

 List all files in the current directory and the aprent of the working directory and the /boot directory

 -Script 12:
 print the type of the file named iamafile

+-Script 13:
+Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory.